victornolev/fmi-ip/Introduction-to-Programming-2020/README.md

 # Personal solutions

-Personal solutions to problems in Introduction to Programming 2020 Course
+Personal solutions to problems in Introduction to Programming 2020 Workshop
 ## About

 The purpose of this folder is to store my solutions to the tasks from the Introduction to Programming Workshop, led by assistant Yosif Ivanov.